emilianvrd/Maneuvers/Flourishes.md

 1 action\
 Blessings from beyond help your companions strike true.
 Each creature of your choice within 12m of you gains a +1 status bonus to attack rolls and damage rolls for 1 minute.
 You can use this Flourish three times per day.

+### Burning Inferno
+Fire, Spell\
+2 actions\
+Waves of flames expands outwards from you.
+Each creature other than you within 10m of you must make a Dexterity saving throw or take 6d6 fire damage.
+For the next minute, each creature other than you that starts its turn in the area must make a Dexterity saving throw or take 4d6 fire damage.

 ### Chef
 Heal, Buff\
 10 minutes\